Scene I – Cesira’s Shop in the Trastevere District of Rome, near the end of 1943:

 An American soldier, John Buckley, appears begging for help and the villagers refuse, remembering the Germans’ edict: anyone who helps the enemy will be shot.
 Surprisingly Cesira joins Michele in helping the soldier.
 Buckley is taken with Rosetta and says their family reminds him of his, which amuses Cesira and Michele.
 Left alone, they kiss.

 Giovanni, now a member of the Fascist party, arrives at the village and encounters Rosetta, who tells Giovanni about Michele and how they saved the American.
 They see Michele and Cesira kissing in an embrace.
 Giovanni becomes furious and accuses Cesira of treason.
 Suddenly they hear the signal that the Nazis are coming.
 Cesira tells Michele and Rosetta to flee.
 Giovanni furiously vows to track Cesira to hell.
 Noticing Michele’s abandoned knapsack, he opens it to find a letter from Buckley.

-Cesira, Rosetta, and Michele seek refuge at the house of a friend of Michele’s father, but a German officer—alerted by Giovanni—is waiting for them and produces Buckley’s letter, proving Michele had aided the enemy.
+Cesira, Rosetta, and Michele seek refuge at the house of the lawyer Sciortino, a friend of Michele’s father.
+But a German officer—alerted by Giovanni—is waiting for them and produces Buckley’s letter, proving he was harbored.
+Giovanni enters with Michele’s rucksack as proof of his aid to the enemy.
 Soldiers take Michele away, but he promises Cesira and Rosetta that he will return.

 At that moment, as if in a vision,a group of laughing children bursts onto the scene.
-Michele appears—smiling and consoling a boy who has fallen.
+A boy falls and hurts his knee.
+In the vision, Michele appears, and kindly leads the boy off.
 Caught up in the vision, Cesira attempts to follow but stops short.
-Like sunlight, the memory of their loved one’s face calls them back to life as Rosetta throws herself into her mother’s arms.
+Tenderly she tells her daughter that they are blooms amid nothingness, and Rosetta throws herself into her mother’s arms.